 STAND UP AGAINST PRESIDENT TRUMP’S PROPOSED BUDGET CUTS TO US FUNDING FOR THE UN

 Dear UNA-Boulder County Members:

-Our world is facing a growing number of challenges, from heartbreaking terrorist attacks in the UK, to the Syrian refugee crisis, to more than 20 million people facing starvation and famine in South Sudan, Yemen, Somalia, and Nigeria, plus over 60 million displaced persons around the world, as well as new outbreaks of Ebola in the Democratic Republic of the Congo.
-International development experts declare that we haven’t seen this scale of humanitarian disasters since WWII.
+Our world is facing a growing number of challenges, from heartbreaking terrorist attacks in the UK, to the Syrian refugee crisis, to more than 20 million people facing starvation and famine in South Sudan, Yemen, Somalia, and Nigeria.
+Additionally, there are over 60 million displaced persons and outbreaks of Ebola in the Democratic Republic of the Congo.
+International development experts declare that we haven’t seen this scale of humanitarian disaster since WWII.

-Despite these challenges, the Administration released a budget proposal last week that takes a hacksaw to foreign affairs funding and significantly decrease U.S. funding for the UN.
-If enacted it would eliminate U.S. funding for the World Food Program the Green Climate Fund, and UNICEF; slash U.S. contributions to UN Peacekeeping Missions by 37%; and cut our participation in vital global health programs by a quarter.
+Despite these challenges, the US released a budget proposal last week that takes a hacksaw to foreign affairs funding and significantly decrease US funding for the UN.
+If enacted it would eliminate US funding for the World Food Program, the Green Climate Fund, and UNICEF.
+It would also slash US contributions to UN Peacekeeping Missions by 37%; and cut our participation in vital global health programs by a quarter.

-Please fight against these proposals and CALL Senator Gardner, Senator Bennet, and your House Representative.
+Please fight against these proposals and CALL Senators Gardner, Bennet, and your House Representative.
 Urge them to reject the President’s proposed budget cuts to the United Nations, which would severely jeopardize American national security and foreign policy objectives.
-If adopted by Congress, such reductions would cripple vital counter-terrorism, peacekeeping, humanitarian, health and development programs at a time of increased challenges to global security and stability.
+If adopted by Congress, such reductions would cripple vital counter-terrorism, peacekeeping, humanitarian, health, and development programs at a time of increased challenges to global security and stability.
 Urge them to fully fund the UN to protect our world and ourselves.